sudo-self/Rpi-shairport-sync/UPDATING.md

 But before you begin, you should update and upgrade any packages.

+Note that in this guide, a `$` prefix means you should be in the normal user mode; a `#` prefix means you should be in the superuser or root mode.

-Here is the sequence for Raspbian Stretch, which is based on Debian Stretch.
+Here is the sequence for Raspberry Pi OS (Buster), which is based on Debian Buster.
 The same commands work for Ubuntu, and maybe more.
 Here, a non-`root` user with `sudo` privileges is assumed.

 ```
 $ sudo apt-get update